Skip to content

 The bed of King Francis II

-The King's Bath
+The King's Bathroom

 The bathroom of King Francis II’s bedroom consists of a central room and two adjoining ones.
 In the center there is an extraordinary toilet in Carrara marble, on the left a large niche in red granite with lion heads.
 The furnishings are from various periods, from the Empire to the Neo-Baroque.
 This room was decorated starting in 1807.